-If you are using a keyword research tool like KWFinder, you can quickly find out what keywords are people using in your “niche” and a particular country:
+In our keyword finder tool, you can quickly find out what keywords are people using in your “niche” and a particular country:

 The tool will show you keywords users are searching for in your country – and also show you what kind of services you might have missed (or just did not think of)

 You can enter your brainstormed ideas one by one and check every related keyword that might be relevant to your business and create the list of services that you are offering – all in just a few clicks:

 This will help you to have a better grasp of how people are searching for the type of services that you are offering on Google and establish a base for your local keyword research.

 Pro tip: You can also spy on competitors in your region and discover the keywords (and services) that they are ranking for.

 If you know the names of their websites, you can simply:

 KWFinder will then show you all the keywords that your competitor is ranking for – just sort them according to their ranking positions and check whether any of those keywords are relevant for your business as well.